 Visit two of the oldest stone buildings in northwestern Ontario.
 The Ermatinger Old Stone House is set as it would have been between 1813 and the late 1820’s when Ermatinger and his wife lived in it.
 The Clergue Blockhouse, relocated in 1996, was Clergue’s home from 1894 to 1908.

 For hours and admission information, check the Ermatinger Clergue National Historic Site website.

 Sault Ste.
 Marie Museum

-Visit the museum dedicated to the history of Sault Ste.
+Visit the museum, in the former post office, dedicated to the history of Sault Ste.
 Marie and its culture.
-The early 20th-century building is a former post office complete with clock tower.
-The Algoma Weaver’s Guild, the ArtSpeaks Project and the Sault Ste.
-Marie & 49th Field Regiment R.C.A Historical Society are all based here.
+The early 20th-century building with clock tower is home to the Algoma Weaver’s Guild, the ArtSpeaks Project and the Sault Ste.
+Marie & 49th Field Regiment R.C.A Historical Society.

 Hiking Trails in Sault Ste.
 Marie

 The forests and hills surrounding Sault Ste.
 Marie are beautiful in any season.
 They are filled with hiking and mountain biking trails.
 In the winter, some trails are open for cross-country skiing or snowshoeing.